elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Usage mechanisms

-Part of the 7.9 release is the introduction of the keyword family[3].
-Grouping field types by family is intended to eliminate backwards compatibility issues when replacing an older field type with a new, more specialized type on time-based indices (e.g. `keyword` replaced with `wildcard`).
-The `wildcard` data type will return `keyword` in the output of the field capabilities API call, and this change will enable both types to behave identically at query time.
+The `wildcard` type is a member of the keyword family[3].
+Grouping field types by family eliminates backward compatibility issues when replacing an older field type with a new, more specialized type on time-based indices (e.g. `keyword` replaced with `wildcard`).
+The `wildcard` data type will return `keyword` in the field caps API response, and this change will enable both types to behave identically at query time.
 This feature eliminates concerns arising from Kibana's field compatibility checks in index patterns.

 ### ECS project

-ECS is and will remain an open source licensed project.
+ECS will remain an Apache 2.0 licensed open-source project.
 However, there will be features available under the Elastic license that will benefit the user experience with the Elastic stack and solutions that have a place in the ECS specification.
 The ECS project's tooling will create an option in the tooling to generate OSS compatible mappings that continue supporting the OSS licensed features of Elastic.
 The discussion and implementation of this functionality will take place outside this proposal.

 ## Concerns